karaken12/sh24-techtest-react/README.md

 To start the app use `docker compose up`.
 This will start the container running in a window; to stop it press ctrl-C.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Rebuilding the image

+This should no longer be necessary, as the local code is mounted as a Docker volume.
+If you do need to, you can do so with `docker compose build`.